PR-NCE/luci-app-qmi-cellstatus/README.md

 # luci-app-qmi-cellstatus
-An OpenWrt luci app that adds a Cellular Status page for wireless modems with QIM dirvers
+An OpenWrt luci app that adds a Cellular Status page for wireless modems with QMI drivers